The Ki in Hapkido

 From Korean, Chinese philosophic ideals were first transmitted to the island nation of Japan at the bequest of King Kunch-ogo (346-375 C.E.).
 Two Korean scholars, A-Chikki and Wang-In were sent to Japan, to instruct the Japanese Crown Prince in the Confucian doctrines.
 They brought with them copies of the Analects of Confucius, Chien Cha Wen, (The Thousand Character Classic).
 This first transmission of Confucian thought became one of the most culturally influential events in ancient Japanese history.

-Korea begin to embrace Buddhism as the early centuries of the Common Era unfolded.
+Korea began to embrace Buddhism as the early centuries of the Common Era unfolded.
 Korean Buddhist monks were sent to Japan in the 5th century C.E., introducing Buddhism to the island nation.
 The Buddhist monk Kwall-uk, (Kanroku in Japanese), crossed the Sea of Japan in 602 C.E., bringing with him a large number of Buddhist sutras, historical books, medical books, works on astronomy, geography, and the occult arts.
 Kwall-uk was instrumental in the founding of the Sanron school of Buddhism in Japan.

 As there was no evidence of Chinese medical practices in Japan until this period, it is believed this is when the knowledge of Ki, detailed in the Nei Ching, was first transmitted from Korea to Japan.
 Though Chinese and Korean medicine rapidly expanded throughout Japan and was practiced by monks and priests from this time period forward, the use of Ki for other than medical purposes did not evolve in Japan until the 12th century with the Samurai.
 From the continued contact between Korea, China, and Japan, Ki was assimilated into Japanese culture, where its practice has taken a firm hold.